raspberrychris/paddleboardmaster/content/post/paddle-boarding-vs-kayaking.md

 If you are the type of person that likes to move around and change position, a paddleboard may be a better choice for you than a kayak.
 (After all, you can’t do Yoga in a Kayak)!

-So in terms of manouevability it seems clear that the paddleboard offers more options, but how does it compare
+So in terms of your own ma it seems clear that the paddleboard offers more options, but how does it compare

 ### The Paddles are different for Kayaks and Paddleboards

-One of the other key physical differences comes in the paddle.
+One of the other key physical differences comes in the form of the paddle.

 With a Kayak you have a double ended dual blade paddle.

 With a paddleboard it is a much simpler affair with one longer single blade paddle.

+### Which is faster: Kayak or Paddleboard?

+Most people would agree that kayaks outperform paddleboards in many situations.
+This is not to say that paddleboards are slow, it is just an indication that if you are looking for speed on its own then a paddleboard may not be the best choice for you.

+### Which is faster to learn?
+Kayaking or Paddleboarding?

+You can pick up both Kayaking and paddleboarding in a few hours of training.
+Both are relatively easy to pick up and once you know the basics then you just have to learn to apply it on the water.
+Paddleboarding may take a little longer to learn for some people if they wish to do other activities on the board such as Yoga, Fishing or they want to change from a sitting position to standing regularly.
+As you don.

 ## Why do People like SUPs?